Tonaldo/PythonVueExample/README.md

 1. Clone

-1. Run the client-side Vue app in one terminal window:
+1. Run the Vue app in one terminal window:

     ```sh
     $ cd client